Sault Ste. Marie International Bridge General Info – History

-Opened in 1962, the three arch Sault Ste.
+Opened in 1962, the three-arch Sault Ste.
 Marie International Bridge spans the St. Mary’s River, connecting the twin cities of Sault Ste.
 Marie, Ontario, and Sault Ste.
 Marie, Michigan.

 On the American side, the bridge is located at the northern point of Interstate I-75.
 On the Canadian side, the bridge connects Highway 17 North and East.

-The bridge is the only fixed link crossing between the two countries within 1,000 kilometres and it is an important trade route between key American and Canadian markets via Interstate 75 and the Trans-Canada Highway.
+The bridge is the only fixed link crossing between the two countries within 1,000 kilometers and it is an important trade route between key American and Canadian markets via Interstate 75 and the Trans-Canada Highway.
 On average, about 1,900 million vehicles cross the Sault Ste.
 Marie International Bridge every year.

 The total length of the bridge is 4.5 km.

 Daily operation of both Canadian and U.S.A is carried on by the International Bridge Administration (IBA) under the supervision of the Sault Ste.
 Marie Bridge Authority (SSMBA) from the U.S.